| Connecticut-based four-piece Stanley Maxwell plays original

 Park (2001);

-As well as memorable shows with artists including The Charlie
+As well as memorable shows with artists including Addison Groove Project, The Breakfast, The Charlie Hunter Trio, DJ

 Baptista & Beat The Donkey, The